AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/security-update-available-for-adobe-commerce-apsb24-73.md

 * 1.3.3-p10 and earlier

-## Solution for Adobe Commerce on Cloud, Adobe Commerce on-premises Software, and Magento Open Source
+## Solution for Adobe Commerce on Cloud and Adobe Commerce on-premises Software

 To help resolve the vulnerability for the affected products and versions, you must apply the [!DNL CVE-2024-45115] Isolated patch.